unixorn/git-extra-commands/README.md

 * Tim Green maintains the excellent [Github Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) collection of tips and aliases.

+* [firstaidgit.io](http://firstaidgit.io/) is a searchable selection of the most frequently asked Git questions

 ### External Git Utilities

 * [bfg repo-cleaner](https://rtyley.github.io/bfg-repo-cleaner/) - Removes large or troublesome blobs like git-filter-branch does, but faster.